ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 * **FASTQs**: the products of de-multiplexing BCL files

-* **Seq-Run-FASTQ Set**: a set of FASTQs that have been de-multiplexed from a single BCL file that give data for a single indexed sequencing library.
+* **Seq-Run-FASTQ Set**: a set of FASTQs that have been de-multiplexed from a single BCL file that give data for a single indexed sequencing library (e.g. a single GEX or ADT library).
 This set consists of lane- and read-specific FASTQs.

 * **FBM-FASTQ Set**: a set of FASTQs that will be used to generate a single FBM (feature barcode matrix).
 If the same pooled library is sequenced multiple times (producing multiple BCL files) we will need to combine multiple Seq-Run-FASTQ sets (see above) into a single FBM.